 The Group engages a broad range of business partners and suppliers in its operations.
 The Group is committed to maintaining the integrity of its supply chain by managing associated complex legal, social, ethical and environmental risks.
 Through regular dialogue and cooperation, the Group extends its high level of business ethics and integrity standards to its business partners and suppliers.
 As a responsible industry leader, the Group is a proponent of sound environmental performance, social well-being and sustainable practices.

 Sourcing Responsibly and Engaging Suppliers

 The Group recognises its far-reaching influence on its supply chain.
 The Supplier Code of Conduct sets out the standards expected of its business partners and suppliers, encompassing specific criteria and standards in terms of quality, environmental performance, ethics, health and safety, and regulatory compliance.
 The Supplier Code of Conduct is also addressed in the Human Rights Policy and Modern Slavery and Human Trafficking Statement of the Group.
-Suppliers are required to acknowledge compliance with the Supplier Code of Conduct in the course of their business activities with the Group.
-Regular assessments and thorough evaluations are also conducted on the business partners and suppliers of the Group.

 Supply Chain Management